 How the Blog Started

-In 2020, my spiritual director at the time was eager for me to start blogging.
-I took it to prayer, and God confirmed His desire for me to write but made it clear that it was not the right time at that point.
+In 2019-2020, my spiritual director at the time was eager for me to start blogging.
+I took it to prayer, and God confirmed His desire for me to write but made it clear that it was not the time yet.
 I would write for myself but not for others.
-I kept bringing the question of “when to start” to God at weekly adoration.
-Suddenly, one Friday, I got a “yes, now” answer from Him.
-I was surprised and chuckled because I didn’t know what was different about that Friday than the previous Friday (or any other day for that matter), but I went with it, came home, and started figuring out how to create a website.
-If you know me, you know that technology and web design are not particular gifts of mine!
+I kept bringing the question of “when to start a blog” to God at weekly adoration.
+Suddenly, one Friday, I got a “yes, now” answer from Him in my heart when I was in adoration.
+I was surprised and chuckled because I didn’t know what was different about that Friday than the previous Friday (or any other day), but I went with it out of obedience and started figuring out how to create a blog site.
+If you know me, you know that technology and web design are not particular gifts of mine, so that was an interesting process!

 How the Blog Got Its Name

 The name “For the Greater Purpose” came to me during the first year of this illness, when I thought the title would be for a book.
-I knew that the suffering I was enduring had a greater purpose- it didn’t have to be empty suffering if I united my suffering to the cross, used it as a prayer, and was open to how God wanted to work through it.
-I knew the message of “for the greater purpose” was from God, because I could not have dreamt up that meaning on my own.
-One of the greatest equates of the Catholic faith is its teachings on the cross and redemptive suffering, and our participation in that.
-I had a lot to learn about it and still do, but God has shown me a beauty that I never before knew existed, much less in some very unfavorable conditions.
-God has shown me that He doesn’t need perfect circumstances to work- He isn’t bound by circumstances and can always bring good out of bad situations if we cooperate with His will.
+I knew that the suffering I was enduring had a greater purpose even though I only had a limited understanding of redemptive suffering at the time.
+What I was enduring didn’t have to be empty suffering if I united it to the cross, used it as a prayer, and was open to how God wanted to work through it.
+I knew the message of “for the greater purpose” was from God, but I needed to learn so much more about what that even meant.
+Some of the greatest gems of the Catholic Church are its teachings on the cross and redemptive suffering.
+I still have so much to learn, but God has shown me Himself and a beauty that I never before knew existed, all amidst some very unfavorable conditions.
+God has shown me that He doesn’t need a perfect situation to work- He isn’t bound by circumstances, and He can always bring good out of bad situations if we unite our sufferings to the cross and cooperate with His will, whether we can see the fruits of it or not.
+For many years, I did not see any tangible ways that God was using my situation, but He was all using it all along, especially with how He worked on my heart and understanding.
+I’m seeing some of the fruits now, though, as He uses my story to draw others closer to Him… something that’s happening via His grace even though I’m still in the midst of the trials.

 Now

-I’m trusting that God is bringing good out of my still bad situation, and I’m doing my best to cooperate with His plan here.
-I spend time in prayer and adoration discerning what He wants me to write about so that this blog is His will, not my will.
-I’m sharing the lessons He’s teaching me- the things He is setting my heart on fire about and stretching me to grow and see things in a completely different perspective!
+I’m trusting that God is bringing good out of my still bad situation, and I’m doing my best to cooperate with His plan.
+I spend time in prayer and adoration discerning what He wants me to share so that this blog is in conformity with His will, not my will.
+I’m sharing the lessons He’s teaching me- the things He is setting my heart on fire about and ways in which He’s stretching me to grow and to see things in a completely different light!
 It’s been a challenging yet freeing and rewarding journey, so I’m doing my best to authentically share how God has been and is still working on my heart.
-I still struggle with and work on many of the things I write about, as none of these spiritual lessons are a once-and-done type of thing, but I have grown a lot spiritually through this process, and I resolve to keep getting up every time I fall!
+I still struggle with and work on many of the things I write about, as none of these spiritual lessons are a once-and-done type of thing, but I have grown a lot spiritually through this process, and I resolve to keep getting up by His grace every time I fall!

 Enter your email address to receive email updates whenever I publish a new blog post!
-I won’t crowd your inbox- my goal is to post a couple times per month.
+I won’t crowd your inbox- my plan is to post a couple times per month.